aaronott/site.bsidesboulder/content/pages/codeofconduct.md

 We have ZERO TOLERANCE for harassment of any kind, be it physical, verbal, or sexual.

 We strive to create an environment that encourages the free and open sharing of ideas.
-We’ve created a home at BSides Boulder and have invited you all inside to be inspired and educated.
+We've created a home at BSides Boulder and have invited you all inside to be inspired and educated.
 It is impossible to keep the free and open sharing of ideas without risking someone getting their feelings hurt.
-We don’t expect adult and professional behavior at all times; a little mischief can be fun.
+We don't expect adult and professional behavior at all times; a little mischief can be fun.
 We do however, expect you to be respectful of our space and our other invited guests.